-15) Cargo Racks
+13) Cargo Rack

-Cargo racks are convenient for carrying equipment and various other cargo.
-They must never be used to carry a passenger.
+Cargo rack is convenient for carrying equipment and various other cargo.
+It must never be used to carry a passenger.

-- Never carry a passenger on a cargo rack. - Cargo must never interfere with the drivers line of sight or affect his ability to properly steer the vehicle. - Do not overload the vehicle. - Always ensure all cargo is properly secured and does not extend out pass the racks.
+- Never carry a passenger on a cargo rack. - Cargo must never interfere with the drivers line of sight or affect his ability to properly steer the vehicle. - Do not overload the vehicle. - Always ensure all cargo is properly secured and does not extend out pass the rack.